TechFX-IT/DeepinPostInstall/Read me.md

 Copyright (c) 2017 TechFX.

-This program is a free software, published with GNU licence, version 3.
+This program is a free software, published with GNU license, version 3.
 The software doesn't come with any kind of warranty, even not for commercial purposes.

 #IT